I got you, man.

 The fact is, sooner or later, we all bump into clients, customers or colleagues that are idiots, jerks and incompetent bastards.

-Stupidity, inefficiency and nonsense are all traits that go well beyond national or cultural boundaries, so, more often than not, either you work with a bunch of idiots or you decide to quit your job.
+Stupidity, inefficiency and nonsense are traits that go far beyond national and cultural boundaries.
+So, more often than not, either you’ll work with a bunch of idiots or you decide to quit your job.

 1: The stupider than you

 An idiot first grants his status by not being aware of their idiocy.
 The gift of common sense is quite rare nowadays, so you may easily find yourself facing clients that ignore pretty much everything about your role and industry but, for some obscure reason, they still think they’re better than you at your job.

 When dealing with an idiot as a client, don’t try to educate them.
 Ever.
 They’d take it personally, so just pretend you are wrong.
 Even if you’re not.
 Especially if you’re not.
 Always remember, though, that they are wrong, but if they still don’t get your point, just give them what they want, even if the result is going to be crap.

 Then avoid including this shit into your work portfolio.

 Idiots’creativity knows no boundaries when it comes to finding ridiculously stupid ideas.

 When you are presented with bullshit from your colleagues, just be extremely busy working on something else, so you will avoid taking any responsibility for the crap they’ll come up with.